edenobrega/multimode-hangman-5p/README.md

 ### Typography
 To select my fonts I used [Font Joy](https://fontjoy.com/)

 I dedcided to use a simple, thin, undecrotive font.
 I chose Fira Sans and used the site above to find a second font to pair with it.
-I used Fira Sans as the Header font as it stands out, because of that i also used it in the game page for all of the letters used, i thought it would be distracting to have multiple fonts on the screen due to the many differnet buttons and sections, and having a font that stands out would help with this.
+I used Fira Sans as the Header font as it stands out, because of that I also used it in the game page for all of the letters used, I thought it would be distracting to have multiple fonts on the screen due to the many differnet buttons and sections, and having a font that stands out would help with this.

 ![](documentation/fonts.png)